davidjb/gisp-data-api/README.md

 * Q&A Session: ask me anything; around the syllabus or anything else

+* Shameless plugs:

-* Shameless plug: [DevNQ](https://devnq.org) - community run, all-invlusive group for IT developers (events, hackathon on Townsville Show weekend in July, socials)
+  * [DevNQ](https://devnq.org) - community run, all-invlusive group for IT developers (events, hackathon on Townsville Show weekend in July, socials)
+  * [Young ICT Explorers](https://www.youngictexplorers.net.au/) - yearly competition that students/schools can enter and win prizes
+  * [TCC Big Ideas Youth Challenge](https://www.eventbrite.com.au/e/townsville-city-council-big-ideas-youth-challenge-tickets-142196669065) - 22 April 2021, one day event around innovation, entrepreneurship and change.
+Also a PD session held on the day prior for teachers.